 All those aforementioned favorite SPFs and extra-moisturizing serums?

 … but stick to your routine!

 Between the travel and the new environment, your skin is adjusting to enough — the week you head on vacay is not the week you should try out that new serum or face mask.
-Instead, find a skincare line that offers travel-friendly sizes of your favorites (like the SLMD Starter and Standard Kits!) so you don’t have to risk extra irritation when you travel.
+Instead, find a skincare line that offers travel-friendly sizes of your favorites (like the SLMD Acne System (30 Day) and SLMD Acne System (60 Day)) so you don’t have to risk extra irritation when you travel.